chenqili2020/E621_ANN/README.md

 # E621_ANN
-Artificial  Neural Network to label images
+## _Artificial Neural Network to label the artist name for the images_